 But this company’s site showed some clear opportunities for optimization, so Kansas design company TitusD invited us to join them in an optimization project.
 Darren Moore of TitusD had designed the site originally, and the overall design was fine.
 The clients had done their own content, though, and that needed some work.

-The updated website is shown above left.
+The updated website is shown at left.
 It features a rotating gallery that speaks to customers at several points in the decision making process.
 The first banner, shown above, has a photo of the attorney and basic information about the practice, with a large “Contact Us” directly above the banner.
 For people looking for Mr. Hooge because they’ve heard of him, this may be enough to bring them to contact his office.

 The second banner, on the right, speaks to the customer who has an immediate need for the main kind of work Mr. Hooge undertakes.
 The image and the text encourage visitors who are considering bankruptcy to click through.